jhuapl-bio/omics_workshop/README.md

     -L -a | samtools sort | samtools view -b -h -o alignment/ont.q60.bam -q 60  && samtools coverage alignment/ont.q60.bam
 ```

+- `| samtools sort` We go ahead and output the stdout from the alignment algorithm to samtools to sort on position and reference found.

 Expected stdout/stderr

 ```